akvo/akvo-form-print/scripts/README.md

    - Check if GITHUB_TOKEN is correctly set
    - Ensure token has repo scope permissions
    - Check network connection
+   - Verify curl is installed in the container

 ## Development Workflow